pcd1193182/hauler-tool/README.md

 * Currently, the database that stores login tokens will grow until it hits the limit for free postgress databases in heroku, at which point I imagine bad things will happen.
 * It should be possible to automatically calculate the cargo hold size given the fitting imported.
 For industrials, this would require adding the character skills scope and doing more math.
-* The application is not the ugliest thing in the world, but it's pretty bad.
+* The application looks ok, but could definitely use some work.
 It was created on a bit of a time crunch.
 * There's probably some security issues here somewhere.
 * There's probably a bunch of really bad error handling failures too.
 There's probably overlap between the two!
 * Probably all of this code is horribly unpythonic, un-javascripty, and generally gross.
 I'm a C developer, I don't do this "webdev" stuff very often.